arkatebi/OpenWorld-problem/README.md

 sprot_genes.stat.1, that will have the gene count values.
 Repeated run of this program, will create subsequent versions of the output file.
-The program can also take an optional output filename prefix as an additional argument as shown below.
+The program can also take an optional output filename prefix as an additional argument as shown below and will behave the same way.

 ```
 python Count_genes -I1=sp_list.txt -I2=sprot_files.txt -O=geneCount.stat